WoodProgrammer/kdump/README.md

 # binocular

-This is a project that contains important tcp metrics shown at below;
+This is a project that contains important tcp metrics like Retransmission, window scale, rst, ip_defragmentation ..etc

-* TCP Retransmission
-* TCP ZeroWindow
-* TCP Duration metrics
+You are able to run this metric exporter in all the components which is interacting with network in anyhow.

 This metric exporter is responsible to listen interfaces on the workload and produce metrics based on the analysis.